Moonnamathoral: Production

-The new technology was developed by Mumbai-based DG2L Technologies.
+Mumbai-based DG2L Technologies developed the new technology..
 The digital technology used for the film was provided in Kerala by Emil & Eric Digital Private Limited, a Thrissur-based company.
 The film was shot primarily at Peerumedu in Idukki.

 Soundtrack

 Release

 Nearly 80 theatres across Kerala were equipped with digital transponders to receive the film via satellite.

 Reception

-A critic noted that "V.K.
-Prakash manages to maintain the tempo of the film and gets the aid of visual and sound effects to maintain the horror effect throughout".
-Another critic opined that "The highlight of the film is Lokanathan's camera which commenced its terrifying journey and the audio track which assumed a menacing pitch".
+A critic noted that "V. K. Prakash manages to maintain the film's tempo and gets the aid of visual and sound effects to maintain the horror effect throughout".

+Another critic opined that "the film's highlight is Loganathan Srinivasan's camera, which commenced its terrifying journey, and the audio track, which assumed a menacing pitch".